 Grammarly is the top app for checking grammar, spelling, and proper word use before submitting your final paper.
 This app syncs between all your devices and helps ensure your work is written correctly to avoid costly spelling and grammar mistakes.
 It also works in email and chat messages, so you look good in personal communication, too.

 This digital calculator is designed to support everything from square roots to binary and hexadecimal numbers.
 The graphs and tables created look great and are easy to read.
-You are given access to a math assistant website that walks you through processes and math terms to help you get a better grasp of the material as you study.
+You are given access to a math assistant website that walks you through processes and math terms to grasp the material better as you study.
 The free version requires the internet to use.

 Stay focused on homework by locking down the apps that are the biggest distraction during study hours.
-Offtime doesn't let you access social media apps, text, or instant messaging programs or songs lists that tend to be extra tempting while doing homework.
+Offtime doesn't let you access social media apps, text, instant messaging programs, or song lists that tend to be extra tempting while doing homework.
 You can designate some apps, like the scientific calculator or Grammarly, to still work during study times so you can use them to finish assignments.

 The TalkLife app provides a platform for you to vent or share feelings about life's stresses in a safe place where others, facing the same challenges, can empathize and support you.
 This is a good way to keep your mental health in check and download problems instead of carrying them around inside.
 You can post thoughts anonymously.